ikmb/dragen-variant-calling/docs/development.md

 | ------ | ------------- | ----------------- | ----------------- | ----------------- |
 | ISG15.ENST00000649529.1 | 89.94642857142857 | 129.0 | 104.0 | 68.5 |

 The values are taken from Picard target metrics, using the tool [CollectHsMetrics](../modules/picard/collect_hs_metrics.nf).
-A ruby [script](../bin/util/picard_sum_target_coverages.rb) is included that parses a list of such metrics from a folder and combines them into the coverages.txt format required by this pipeline.
+A terribly simplistic ruby [script](../bin/util/picard_sum_target_coverages.rb) is included that parses a list of such metrics from a folder and combines them into the coverages.txt format required by this pipeline.

+Data from such files are [used](../modules/picard/collect_hs_metrics_panel.nf) to annotate gaps in target coverages with meaningful reference values.

 # Creating CNV panels